tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 ### 2.4 use in SwiftUI

-you can use AdOfferwallView in SwiftUI. below is example.
+You can use AdOfferwallView in SwiftUI. below is example.

 ```swift
 // SwiftUI